carbform/meteo_adsb/README.md

 ### Visualizations

 The webpage will generate:
-- Altitude vs. Temperature plot
+- **Altitude vs. Temperature plot**: Shows the relationship between altitude and temperature.
-- Altitude vs. Wind Speed plot
+- **Altitude vs. Wind Speed plot**: Displays how wind speed changes with altitude.
-- Map of Aircraft data sampling locations
+- **Map of Aircraft data sampling locations**: Visualizes the locations where aircraft data was sampled.

 You can use these plots to analyze the vertical atmospheric structure in the area where the data was collected.